The BRST Double Complex for the Coupling of Gravity to Gauge Theories

 Equivalently, its action on fundamental particle fields is given as follows: {\allowdisplaybreaks

-} We remark that the action of \(P\) on all fields \(\particlefield \notin \big \{ h, C, \overline{C}, B, \eta \big \}\) is given via the Lie derivative with respect to \(C\), i.e.\ \(P \particlefield \equiv \Lie_C \particlefield\), rescaled by the gauge parameter \(\zeta\).\footnote{We remark that the Lie derivative of spinor fields is a non-trivial notion: This is due to the fact that the construction of the spinor bundle depends directly on the metric, which is itself affected by the Lie derivative.
+} We remark that the action of \(P\) on all fields \(\varphi \notin \bigl \{ h, C, \overline{C}, B, \eta \bigr \}\) is given via the geodesic Lie derivative with respect to \(C\) and rescaled via \(\varkappa\), i.e.\ \(P \varphi \equiv \varkappa \Lie_C \varphi\).\footnote{We remark that the Lie derivative of spinor fields is a non-trivial notion: This is due to the fact that the construction of the spinor bundle depends directly on the metric, which is itself affected by the Lie derivative.
 We use the formula of Kosmann \cite{Kosmann}, which uses the connection on the spinor bundle.
 It can be shown, however, that the result is indeed independent of the chosen connection.
 We remark that this formula can be embedded into the construction of a universal spinor bundle cf.\ \cite{Mueller_Nowaczyk}.} \end{defn}

 \enter